-We know that most families really prefer to try gentler methods, and can’t stand the idea of hearing their babies cry…but we also know that some families end up needing to use cry it out, for a variety for reasons.
+We know that most families really prefer to try gentler methods, and can’t stand the idea of hearing their babies cry.
+But we also know that some families end up needing to use cry it out, for a variety of reasons.
 That’s why we share information about cry it out sleep training – because we know that some of you will need it.

 And that transitions us nicely into point #1…

-- DO explore other methods, because cry it out is many parents’ last resort – and there are a number of other, gentle sleep training methods that can work well.
+1. DO explore other methods, because cry it out is many parents’ last resort.
+There are a number of other, gentle sleep training methods that can work well.

-- DO establish a strong foundation first – make sure your child’s environment is sleep-friendly, and that you’ve made any necessary changes to your child’s sleep and feeding schedule at least 1 week before you start sleep training.
+2. DO establish a strong foundation first.
+Make sure your child’s environment is sleep-friendly, and that you’ve made any necessary changes to your child’s sleep and feeding schedule at least 1 week before you start sleep training.

 You’ll also want to rule out any other cases of your child’s night waking or short naps before you try cry it out.

-- DO make sure you are prepared to follow through.
-Cry it out requires a lot of resolve – you have to be ready to go down that road!
+3. DO make sure you are prepared to follow through.
+Cry it out requires a lot of resolve.
+You have to be ready to go down that road!

-- DO find a support system to help you through.
-Make sure your spouse or partner is on board (that’s key to cry it out success, as you both have to respond to your baby in the same way in order for sleep training to work).
+4. DO find a support system to help you through.
+Make sure your spouse or partner is on board.
+(This is key to cry it out success, as you both have to respond to your baby in the same way in order for sleep training to work.)

-If your spouse isn’t supportive, make sure you have a friend or other family member to which you can turn to vent.
-And, of course, you can always turn to our team of expert consultants for compassionate support and a sympathetic ear, as well as expert advice in how to make sure cry it out goes as smoothly (and as quickly) as possible.
+If your spouse isn’t supportive, make sure you have a friend or other family member to which you can turn to for help and/or to vent.
+And, of course, you can always turn to us for compassionate support and a sympathetic ear.
+You’ll also receive expert advice on how to make sure cry it out goes as smoothly (and as quickly) as possible.

-- DON’T try cry it out sleep training too young.
-You should always use gentle methods to help your baby learn to sleep well during the newborn stage, and even at 4 months – 6 months, you will likely want to go for gentler approaches.
+6. DON’T try cry it out sleep training too young.
+You should always use gentle methods to help your baby learn to sleep well during the newborn stage.
+Even at 4 months – 6 months, you will likely want to go for gentler approaches.

-- DON’T send mixed messages or be inconsistent in your approach.
-Stick to your sleep coaching plan for at least a week or two before you make changes – and be sure that while you are using cry it out sleep coaching, you are as consistent as possible in how you respond to your baby.
+8. DON’T send mixed messages or be inconsistent in your approach.
+Stick to your sleep coaching plan for at least a week or two before you make changes.
+Be sure that while you are using cry it out, you are as consistent as possible in how you respond to your baby.
 If you’re inconsistent, it’s unfair to your child – not to mention confusing.

-- DON’T wait until you’re at your wit’s end and do it.
-See, parents who resort to cry it out because they’re practically cross-eyed with exhaustion tend to do it without a plan, and then ultimately end up sending mixed messages and being inconsistent (see the previous point).
+9. DON’T wait until you’re at your wit’s end and do it.
+Parents who resort to cry it out because they’re practically cross-eyed with exhaustion tend to do it without a plan.
+This can ultimately end up sending mixed messages and inconsistencies.
+(See the previous point.)